M4H1D/Drawing/README.md

-# Python_symbol
+# My Drawing
-Draw a python logo by using Turtle module in python programming language.
+here I draw some picture by using python programming language.. 😉